algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 modules     backend_scheduler
 ```

 For each file, you can also set _timeout_, *data_timeout*, *max_check_attempts* and *check_interval* and other settings, like _spare_ or _ssl_.
+For the moment, do not care about this...

 ## Configure modules

-Now that you've added your modules, you've to configure them in `arbiter/modules/` folder.
-You'll have the module configuration files inside it.
+Now that you have linked your modules to the daemons, you must configure them in `arbiter/modules/` folder.

-The configuration in this folder are almost the same.
+The configuration in this folder is almost the same.
 Be sure to update the `api_url` if your backend is not on **127.0.0.1** by default.
 Here is an example

 ```conf
 # Change address according to your backend configuration